openstack/openstack-manuals/doc/config-reference/source/tables/cinder-storage.rst

    * - ``iscsi_target_prefix`` = ``iqn.2010-10.org.openstack:``
      - (String) Prefix for iSCSI volumes
    * - ``iscsi_write_cache`` = ``on``
      - (String) Sets the behavior of the iSCSI target to either perform write-back(on) or write-through(off).
-This parameter is valid if iscsi_helper is set to tgtadm or iseradm.
+This parameter is valid if iscsi_helper is set to tgtadm.
    * - ``iser_helper`` = ``tgtadm``
      - (String) The name of the iSER target user-land tool to use
    * - ``iser_ip_address`` = ``$my_ip``